 If you do create a rig, I’d love to see what you create.
 Send me a message here and include a photo (using a photo sharing website such as tinypic.com or imgur.com).

 If you’re serious about guitar effects and want to learn more, the Guitar Effects Course is the best learning resource I’ve created on the topic.
 Check it out to find out how to get the most out of every single pedal you buy.

-Here are a couple related resources to help you learn how to use some of the effects used in this rig:
+Here are a couple of related resources to help you learn how to use some of the effects used in this rig:

 I’ll be adding more lessons over time so join my mailing list for new lessons and guides.
 If you’re looking for more recommendations for your pedalboard, check out the Essential Guitar Pedals Recommended by Top Guitar Bloggers.
-There’s some great pedals in those recommendations so if you want to take your pedalboard further, it’s a great place to start.
+There are some great pedals in those recommendations so if you want to take your pedalboard further, it’s a great place to start.